Budget Advocacy in the 21st Century

 Ten Principles: 1, 2, 8

-Session Two: Data Collection and Analysis for Budget Advocacy – April 30, 2015 at 2 p.m.
+Session II: Data Collection and Analysis for Budget Advocacy – Recorded on April 30, 2015 at 2 p.m.
 EDT

 Everyone’s talking about data, data, data.
 But what data should you collect for purposes of budget advocacy?
 How should you collect this data?
 How can you creatively use data you are already collecting in support of budget initiatives?
 This session provide answers to these questions, along with some cost effective ways to collect and analyze data in preparation for budget advocacy.